onnx/onnx-mlir/docs/Dialects/onnx.md

 | Result | Description |
 | :----: | ----------- |
-`output` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values
+`output` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values

 ### `onnx.Neg` (ONNXNegOp)